jedevc/afnom-missing-semester/_2024/shell-advanced.md

 To test your learning this session, try the following exercises:

-1. Create a bash script that runs the first argument given as a background process that will persist past the terminal's exit, printing the process' name and ID in the terminal with the format `[COMMAND] [PID]`
+1. Create a bash script that runs the first argument given as a background process with no output that will persist past the terminal's exit, printing the process' name and ID in the terminal.
 {% comment %}
 ```
 #!/bin/bash
-$1 &
+$1 &>/dev/null &
-echo $!
+echo "$1 $!"
 disown
 ```
 {% endcomment %}